captainys/TOWNSEMU/readme.md

 # Revisions
+### 2020/05/23
+- Tested TownsOS boot and mouse integration with Freeware Collection 1-3, Free Software Collection 4-11.
+Made corrections for Free Software Collection 4 Disc B and Free Software Collection 6.
+- Free Software Collection 4 Disc B uses Towns OS V2.1L10 (L10 with no mark).
+DOS Extender that comes with Towns OS V2.1L10 blocks unless the CPU type identified by I/O port 0030H is 80386DX or 80386SX.
+For this problem, I have added -PRETEND386DX option.

 ### 2020/05/19
 - Sprite emulation should be pretty good.
 - Game pad can be emulated by keyboard (-GAMEPORT0 option.
 Use arrow keys and Z,X,A,S)